SamWindell/Signet/docs/usage.md

 ## trim
 ### Description:
-Trim: removes the start or end of the file(s).
+Removes the start or end of the file(s).
 This command has 2 subcommands, 'start' and 'end'; one of which must be specified.
 For each, the amount to remove must be specified.

 ### Usage:
   `trim` `[OPTIONS]` `COMMAND`